Mdsomratakbor/C--Tutorial/C# InterView Question.md

 ### 31: What is marshalling and why do we need it?

 `Because different languages and environments have different calling conventions, different layout conventions, different sizes of primitives (cf. char in C# and char in C), different object creation/destruction conventions, and different design guidelines.
 You need a way to get the stuff out of managed land an into somewhere where unmanaged land can see and understand it and vice versa.
 That's what marshalling is for.`

+### 32: What is the use of conditional preprocessor directive in C#?

+`You can use the #if directive to create a conditional directive.
+Conditional directives are useful for testing a symbol or symbols to check if they evaluate to true.
+If they do evaluate to true, the compiler evaluates all the code between the #if and the next directive.`